Nes og Hidra Municipality

-Nes og Hitterø or Hitterø og Nes is a former municipality that was located in the old Vest-Agder county in Norway.
-It was located in the southwestern part of the present-day Flekkefjord Municipality in Agder county.
-It encompassed the Nes peninsula and the island of Hidra (formerly called Hitterø).
-The 240 km2 municipality existed from 1838 until its dissolution in 1893.
+Nes og Hitterø or Hitterø og Nes is a former municipality in the old Vest-Agder county, Norway.
+The 237.8 km2 municipality existed from 1838 until its dissolution in 1893.
+The area is now part of Flekkefjord Municipality in the traditional district of Lister in Agder county.
 The administrative centre of the municipality was the small village of Sunde in Nes parish, located just outside the town of Flekkefjord (which was its own separate municipality).

-History
+General information

 The municipality of Flekkefjord landdistrikt was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 3,155.
-The name was changed to Nes og Hitterø Municipality in 1864.
-On 8 October 1893, Nes og Hitterø Municipality was divided to create two new municipalities: Nes Municipality (population: 1,704) and Hitterø Municipality (population: 2,075).
+The name was changed to Nes og Hitterø Municipality in 1864 (it was also written as Hitterø og Nes Municipality).
+On 8 October 1893, Nes og Hitterø Municipality was divided to create two new municipalities: Nes Municipality (population: 1,704) in the north and Hitterø Municipality (population: 2,075) in the south.
 These two municipalities were later merged into Flekkefjord Municipality during the 1960s.